New year quotes to help you find fresh purpose

 January can be a funny old month can’t it?
 The days are short, daylight limited and the weather often drab.
 We all know we’re supposed to be embracing this chance to snuggle up and get cosy.
 (Perfectly good word, cosy.
 I won’t use the H word).
 Lighting restorative candles, nibbling super foods, cleaning everything cleanable… And, of course, making exciting plans for a successful year ahead.
 Which is all great if you’re bursting with creative ideas, energy and purpose.

-But what if January finds you feeling somewhat flat, maybe a touch defeated and (like me) still struggling to finally shrug off Christmas flu?
+But what if January finds you feeling somewhat flat, maybe a touch defeated and (like me) still struggling to finally shrug off Christmas colds, flu or the ubiquitous COVID?
 What if you’re a maker or creative putting your heart and soul into what you do.
 Working long hours by yourself.
 Hoping customers will come.
 Worrying that everyone else is doing better, selling more.
 What if you spent many icy cold hours at Christmas events and markets hoping to sell all the lovely things you’d made.
 But sales weren’t as you’d hoped.
+Maybe you didn’t venture beyond the virtual world and still sales weren’t as you’d hoped.

 It’s easy at that point for the voice of self doubt to start bending your ear.
 Convincing you that what you do is not as good as you thought it was.